 NatWest Island Games Sport Categories

 With a popular following from the Islands’ populace and sportsmen from the rest of the world, the Natwest games have four main categories.
 The sports include; Archery, Athletics, Badminton, Basketball, Bowls, Golf, Football, Cycling, Shooting, Volleyball, Triathlon, Swimming, Gymnastics, Judo, Sailing, Squash, Tennis, and Table Tennis.
 A guide to the Natwest Island Games will update you on the winning statistics of every sport across the years since 1985.
+Some of the sports that are included in the NatWest Island Games are even available to place bets on – and you find the best odds over at www.oddsexpert.co.uk.

 Regarding various record holders in different sports categories for 2017, here are some of them.
 In Archery the first place medal was awarded to Roger Sandelin from Gotland Island.
 For men’s athletics 2017, 400 metres gold medal went to Jamal Walton from the Cayman Islands, who set a record of 46.33 seconds.
 In Javelin for men, also a new record was set.
 Alexander Pascal from the same Cayman islands set a record with 73.39 metres.